PuddleduckProductions/MysticForestParkRanger/Documentation/docs/Assets/scenes.md

 ## Play Area
 This is a template scene for basic character controls and interactions.
 It can be copied with `CTRL+N` (or `File->New Scene`).

+## Camera-Transition
+A demo scene meant to demonstrate how multiple virtual cameras can work together.